 I have written two books: Love Child: A Memoir of Family Lost and Found (2009) and a novel, Say My Name (2017).
 I have also written journalism for newspapers and magazines including Newsweek, Vogue, People, the Santa Fean, and Condé Nast Traveler in the US; and the Independent on Sunday (as part of the series Lives of the Great Songs), Harper's Bazaar, Mail On Sunday YOU magazine, the Tatler, and The Times in the UK, French Vogue, and the international art and culture magazine Garage, where I am also part of the editorial team.
 My article on midwifery, "Catching Babies in New Mexico," written for Mothering magazine, is on the website of the New Mexico State Historian.

 I am the screenwriter and producer of the award-winning short film Good Luck, Mr. Gorski (2011), which won the Grand Remi at the Houston Worldfest and was shown in many prestigious festivals including Mill Valley, the Hamptons, Torino, Cartagena, Rhode Island, and L.A.
 Shorts.
-Projects in development include the TV series Harem and the features Operation Heartbreak, Tembo, and Cabrón.
+Projects in development include three features and two TV series.

 I grew up in London, Ireland, Long Island, Los Angeles, and Mexico, where my father John Huston lived for the last decades of his life.
 I read English at Hertford College, Oxford, then spent nine years in publishing in London.
 At Chatto & Windus, and then as Editorial Director of Weidenfeld & Nicolson, I worked with authors including Alan Hollinghurst, Iris Murdoch, Edna O'Brien, Henry Shukman, Robert Conquest, and Jane Goodall.
 I then worked for two years with the film distribution and production company Pathé in London.